The Toddler Kitchen

 Instructions on How To Make a Thick Smoothie Bowl for Kids

-Here is an overview of how to make this smoothie bowl, or you can skip down to the recipe card for full details.
+Here is an overview of how to make this smoothie bowl, or you can skip down to the recipe card for full details and a video on how to make this smoothie bowl!

 Add the milk and yogurt to a high speed blender, followed by the frozen berries, frozen banana, and ground flaxseed (this helps all the fruit get blended up).